skillrepos/ai-3in1/README.md

 To do this, when logged in to GitHub, go to https://github.com/settings/codespaces and scroll down on that page until you see the *Default idle timeout* section.
 Adjust the value as desired.

 ![Changing codespace idle timeout value](./images/31ai5.png?raw=true "Changing codespace idle timeout value")

+---

+For educational use only by the attendees of our workshops.